 The 11 dinner guests who take this fateful trip are:

 - Tyler Ledford (played by Nicholas Hoult), who is in his early 30s, considers himself to be a foodie extraordinaire.
 He is a superfan of Chef Slowik, and it’s a dream come true for Tyler to be invited to dine at Hawthorn.

 - Margot Mills (played by Anya Taylor-Joy), who is in her mid-20s, is Tyler’s date, and she doesn’t really care about the prestigious reputation of Hawthorn.
 Margot is Tyler’s last-minute companion for this dinner.
 He was originally going to take a girlfriend, but that relationship recently ended, and he didn’t have time to inform Hawthorn in advance that Margot is his replacement guest.

-- A fast-talking movie star in his 50s (played by John Leguizamo), whose last name is briefly mentioned as being Diaz, but his full name remains a mystery throughout the movie.
+- George Diaz (played by John Leguizamo), a fast-talking movie star in his 50s, is annoyed that his assistant didn’t book the reservation under his preferred alias, Damian Garcia, because he’s concerned about the paparazzi knowing that he’s at Hawthorn.
 He is self-centered, demanding and paranoid.
 His career as an actor has been on the decline, and he’s at Hawthorn as research, because he wants to reinvent himself as the host of a food/travel show.